ansys/pyfluent/doc/source/api/general/file_session.rst

 the CaseReader (:ref:`ref_case_reader`) and DataReader (:ref:`ref_data_reader`).
 This example shows adding case and data file information to FileSession.
 Then, field info is extracted followed by adding a transaction request and extracting field data.
-One ca either run a single or multi-phase case.
+One can either run a single or multi-phase case.
 In that respect, the example covers both single and multi-phase cases.

 Single Phase